 "If exercise were a pill, it would be one of the most cost-effective drugs ever invented," says Dr Nick Cavill, a health promotion consultant.
 People who exercise regularly have a lower risk of developing many long-term chronic conditions."
 (3)

 Keep yourself active!
 If you can't afford gym membership, there are a lot of ways to exercise.
-You can try home workouts or join the family dog walk.
+You can try home workouts or join the family dog walks.
 Try tracking your exercise through your daily step count - it's the perfect place to start building up your mobility and it’ll dramatically improve your mood.
 Get that bum moving!

 Just like exercise, sleep is also essential.
 Together, they are Mother Nature's super set of wellbeing 101.
-Ensure you're getting healthy amounts of sleep as it has a great impact on your physical and mental health.
+Ensure you're getting healthy amounts of sleep - it has a great impact on your physical and mental health.
 It maintains the balance of your hormones, improves mood, enhances memory and decision-making and the list goes on and on and on.
 We need sleep as much as we need food.
 So what prevents us from getting quality sleep?
 Stress!
 It's the biggest contributor to poor sleep.
-Let's face it, we've all suffered from some degree of stress.
+Let's face it, we all suffer from some degree of stress.
 It's part of being a human, but what's not okay is letting stress affect the quality of your life.
 There are several ways you can help alleviate stress.
 Try breathing exercises, listen to soothing music, go for a warm bath before bedtime and of course aromatherapy.
 Essential oils are proven to be beneficial to relieving stress and anxiety.
 It decreases cortisol "the stress hormone" and helps you relax and prepare your mind for a better night's sleep.
-One of our favourite products to use is a trusty pillow mist to bathe your pillow in a sleep oasis.
+One of the products to use is a trusty pillow mist to bathe your pillow in a sleep oasis.

 De-stress and unwind

 Had a long busy day?
 Remember, you are a human and not a robot.
 Now do yourself a favour, switch off and forget about work – or anything else that's troubling your mind.
 Listen to your body.
-When you're tired, rest.
+When you are tired, rest.
 Treat yourself to things that make you happy.
 Make time for your hobbies or go on a well-deserved holiday.
 Remember, you are 'working to live', so enjoy things in life, you don't want to fall into the trap of 'living to work'.
-After a tiring day, go to your cosy corner, spritz your favourite pillow/room spray, or light an aromatherapeutic candle.
+After a tiring day, go to your cosy corner, spritz your favourite pillow/room spray, or light your aromatherapeutic candle.
 Put your feet up and relax!
 Take your time to wind down.
 You deserve it!
 It’s your “Me-time”.